ACCUPLACER Assessment Test

 - You are ready to register for classes after you attend an advising session.

-You may not need to take the ACCUPLACER, or may only need to complete part of the test if you meet any of the following conditions:
+You may not need to take the ACCUPLACER, or may only need to complete part of the test if you meet any of the conditions below.

 - You completed English Composition and/or Intermediate Algebra at an accredited college or university, within the past five years, and with a grade of 2.0 or higher.